SOFTWARE ENGINEER PI CASE STUDY

 OUR APPROACH

-We started by mapping the contract requirements against what was available in the market.
+We started by mapping what he needed against what was available in the market.
 The additional insured endorsement and indemnity to principals clause aren't standard features on every PI policy, so we needed to identify underwriters whose wordings supported these requirements before pricing became relevant.

 We approached six markets.
 The results varied considerably: